distributed-system-analysis/smallfile/README.md

 files/sec and you have 20 threads running,try a 60/100000 = 600 microsecond
 pause.
 Verify that this isn't affecting throughput by reducing the pause and running a longer test.

+However, this pause parameter is hard to use and requires you to run tests before you set it.
+To get all threads to run at a speed closer to each other, the auto-pause parameter has been added.
+This parameter is a boolean defaulting to False for now, so the same test doesn't start to give different results unexpectedly.
+If set to True, then smallfile will continually adjust the time between files based on the response time it measures during the run (for that thread).
+It does this by maintaining a record of the last N response times, taking the average, and then computing a pause time from that.
+Why should this work?
+If we think of the cluster as a black box, all the smallfile filesystem calls have to pass through that black box and this means that threads exert backpressure on each other indirectly through the response time that they experience.
+We want to keep the pause time low enough that the system stays busy, but not so low that one thread can finish before another one even gets started.
+One problem with this approach is client-side caching, which can decouple response times of the threads on different hosts.
+However, it is usually possible to drop cache on all hosts to prevent client-side caching.

+Clearly the pause and auto-pause parameters are mutually exclusive - you only use 1 of the 2.

 Use of cleanup-delay-usec-per-file option
 =========================================